Apigee Got a New Job: The Control Plane for Your AI.

 A few things worth thinking about: If your AI features scale to 10x current usage tomorrow, do you have visibility into which customers are consuming what?
 If an agent in your product starts looping and making thousands of API calls, what stops it?
 And when your next enterprise prospect asks how you govern your AI infrastructure, what is your answer?

 Want to go deeper?
-Here are a few links worth your time

 • Apigee AI Gateway overview, The full capability set: token quotas, semantic caching, Model Armor, multi-model routing, and observability.